hirwacedric123/kicks_life_final/API_DOCUMENTATION.md

 - Full access to all endpoints
 - Can manage all purchases
 - Can view vendor statistics
-- Can process QR code purchases
+- Can process purchase confirmations
 - Can complete purchase pickups

 ## Filtering and Search